m4cit/slangID3_DL/README.md

 Or you can pass a phrase and see what type it, and the individual words are identified as.
 All the models are pre-trained, but you can re-train if needed.

+## Preprocessing
+The preprocessing script removes the slang tags, brackets, hyphens, and converts everything to lowercase.

 ## Augmentation
 I categorized the slang words as:
 * \<pex> personal expressions